dmb23/dragtor/README.md

 ## Getting Started
 Again, mostly meant for experimentation.
 But allows to use via a CLI when installed via [Poetry](https://python-poetry.org/)

-- have a python environment with Python 3.11 and `poetry` for package management.
+- have a python environment with Python >=3.11 and `poetry` for package management.
 A lock file is part of the repo.
 - make sure `llama-cpp-python` runs with some sort of GPU / MPS support on your machine (or bring probably a lot of patience?)
-- download a model
+- download a model and put it under /dragtor/models folder
     - I use [a quantized Llama3.1 8B Instruct](https://huggingface.co/bartowski/Meta-Llama-3.1-8B-Instruct-GGUF/blob/main/Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf)
 - to install locally, go to dragtor folder then run:
   - `python -m build`